 Well-designed and well-managed payment systems help maintain financial stability by preventing and containing financial crises.

 They also help to limit the cost and risks of settlements that could hinder economic activity.
-The degree of oversight is dependent on the risks posed by the payment system.
+The degree of oversight and supervision is dependent on the risks posed by the payment system.

 Why we regulate